monodot/agents-public/weather-agent-js/README.md

 # Weather Agent

+**This agent was originally written by Copilot Agent when this repo was first created.**

 A command-line weather agent that uses Claude AI to answer questions about current weather conditions.
 The agent uses the Claude API with tool calling to fetch real-time weather data from the Norwegian Meteorological Institute's API (api.met.no).

 ## Features